 - Outside toilet and basin – good for emergencies or coming back from the beach all sandy!

 - Nearby free street parking or purchase a weekly Council car park pass online, by phone or from the nearby North Norfolk Information Office.
 Purchase of a ticket does not guarantee a space, but the nearest car park, Cadogan Road is a two minute walk away or there’s a larger one where your ticket is also valid, up the coast a few minutes called Runton Road car park.
+A weekly pass can be used at other car parks in the district, apart from a handful of Short Stay/Shopper car parks including Meadow Road in Cromer.

 - The beach is just a few minutes walk away, reached by either steps or ramp.